 Rosener, J. B. ‘Sexual static’ in K. Grint (ed.)
 (1997) Leadership.
 Classical, contemporary and critical approaches, Oxford: Oxford University Press.

 Senge, P. M. (1990) The Fifth Discipline.
 The art and practice of the learning organization, London: Random House.

 Stogdill, R. M. (1948) ‘Personal factors associated with leadership.
 A survey of the literature¢¢¢, Journal of Psychology 25: 35-71.

 Sun Tzu, (undated) The Art of War, http://kappeli.ton.tut.fi/aow/main.html

 Wright, P. (1996) Managerial Leadership, London: Routledge.

 An earlier version of this piece first appeared as Chapter 1 of Doyle, M. E. and Smith, M. K. (1999) Born and Bred?
 Leadership, heart and informal education, London: YMCA George Williams College/The Rank Foundation.

 Note: All the quotations printed in italic are taken from interviews with informal educators youth workers, community educators and housing workers.
 Some of the interviews form part of the Born and Bred?
 CD created by Peter Cutts.
 A further eight workers were interviewed by Huw Blacker in March and April 1999.

-How to cite this piece: Doyle, M. E. and Smith, M. K. (2001) ‘Classical leadership’, the encyclopedia of informal education, http://www.infed.org/leadership/traditional_leadership.htm
+How to cite this piece: Doyle, M. E. and Smith, M. K. (2001) ‘Classical leadership’, The encyclopedia of pedagogy and informal education, http://www.infed.org/leadership/traditional_leadership.htm

 © Michele Erina Doyle and Mark K. Smith 1999, 2001